Avondale holding mural contest

 Open enrollment will begin in August and classes start Aug.
 17 at Trudy's School of Dance, which is celebrating its 70th anniversary in the 2009-10 season.

-Commemorations are planned, including a 70th birthday celebration at its annual year-end recital at the Gaillard Auditorium next June.
+Events include a 70th birthday celebration at its annual recital at the Gaillard Auditorium in June.